 The academic literature of involvement defines two major typologies: enduring (stable) involvement and situational (transient) involvement.

 Let’s apply this to a real world example.

 Imagine you were buying a bottle of gin for a house party.

 If you had enduring involvement with the category – say you were a bit of a gin connoisseur – you might think about things like the taste notes, origin and product form of the gin bottle in making your purchase, with things like price and brand perhaps secondary considerations.
-You will, simply put, have thought about it a lot more than your average gin buyer and your choice may take longer before you are satisfied with the right decision as you mull over the options.
+You will, simply put, have thought about it a lot more than your average gin buyer and you may take longer to come to a decision as you mull over the options.

-Contrastingly. if you are not a gin connoisseur, then your involvement is only situational; you will know that you want gin, but your decision on which to buy will be shaped predominantly by factors like price and brand when deciding what to buy: you won’t be thinking too deeply about the other factors behind the gin – taste notes, origin, rarity – when purchasing.
+In contrast, if you are not a gin connoisseur, then your involvement is only situational; you will know that you want gin, but your decision on which to buy will be shaped predominantly by factors like price and brand when deciding what to buy: you won’t be thinking too deeply about the other factors behind the gin when purchasing.
 Your choice doesn’t have a high barrier for satisfaction – think of it as a “that’ll do” purchase.

 Application to FPL

 This is easy to apply for FPL in terms of the initial question of why some people may not be as able to stop themselves from tinkering with their sides than others.

 On one hand, you have the less engaged FPL manager who logs in on a Friday night and does their transfers based on who everyone else is transferring in.
 I’ve genuinely seen this done by friends who are, at best, mildly into FPL many times.

 Either way, this involvement is situational – they need a defender for a certain price, check out who everyone is buying, and then buy them themselves.
 Job done, next.